tom-seddon/VSScripts/README.md

 - Box selection behaviour is far from perfect.
 It works well enough for my purposes though and I'm sick of poking at it for now.

+- Should be cleverer about box selections.
+With box selection active, if output includes a newline, should replace box with new output.
+If output doesn't include a newline, and box selection is 0 chars wide, should treat box selection as multiple cursors.
+That should probably cater for most cases.
+At the moment it's easy to end up with a big mess.

 - Needs more stdin/stdout/stderr options.

 - Would be nice to be able to rearrange the scripts order.

-- Would be nice to be able to name the commands dynamically rather than have the stupid numbers.
+- Would be nice to be able to name the commands dynamically rather than have the stupid numbers - not sure Visual Studio will do this.

-- Should be able to supply dynamic information via command line.
+- Should be able to supply dynamic information to scripts via command line.

-- Should be able to handle I/O from temp files.
+- Should be able to handle I/O via temp files, if the script would need that.

 (etc., etc.)